mrkrd/cochlea/orig/readme.txt

 *** Change History ***

+Version 4.0:-

+-  In previous versions, we used spontaneous rate of the fiber to fill in the delay period (transmission, synaptic, etc.).
+In this version, we used fractional Gaussian noise (fGn) during that delay period.

+-  A bug was fixed in the discharge generator (DG) portion of the code.
+For medium or low spont rates, it is likely that the rate starts with zero (because of adapted and rectified fGn).
+In the DG, the initial "endoflastdeadtime" was computed by diving the log probability by rates (which ended up being negative infinity).
+   In this version, we forced this time to be non-negative.

+-  Model sampling rate should be 100 kHz (because the filter coefficients for power-law kernel were obtained for this sampling rate).

 Version 3.0:-

 -  The major improvement in this version of the code is the inclusion of